 If your databases are running in production all the time, you will want to tune them within a specific time window each day.
 The ideal window is one where the load is not too much that configuration changes could cause degradations.

 It may only be possible to restart once a day, in which case, you can still get on with tuning the database, but it may take longer to reach a near-optimal configuration.
-BTW, OtterTune allows you to specify custom restart time windows.
+OtterTune allows you to specify custom restart time windows.

-It is crucial to keep in mind that with some databases, the time it takes for the system to come back online after restarting is not deterministic.
-For example, if you change MySQL’s INNODB_LOG_FILE_SIZE knob, the restart time varies depending on whether the new value is greater or less than the previous value.
 If you reduce the log file size, MySQL may have to compact the log file upon restart to get it under the new threshold.
 That process could take quite a bit of time, depending on the disk speed and other factors.
 Because of this, it makes sense in some instances to restrict yourself to a once-daily database restart.

 If your current database cannot tolerate restarts and you have the tools available, you can copy the data onto a server with similar hardware and replay a query trace.
 This way, you can tune static knobs offline using a control database.
-The table below includes some of the open source tools you can use to accomplish this.
+The list below includes some of the open source tools you can use to accomplish this.

 A Final Thought